 What is a Warm-up?

-Put simply, a warm-up is an elevation of core body temperature, meant to prepare your heart, muscles, and joints for exercise.
+Simply put, a warm-up elevates core body temperature to prepare your heart, muscles, and joints for exercise.

-Warming up your muscles, either lower body, upper body, or both can be very beneficial to increase flexibility, and prevent exercise-related injury.
-Perhaps most importantly, in temperatures below 59º, the arteries may have a more limited capacity to transport blood, which can lead to unnecessary strain on the heart.
-(1)
+Warming up your lower body, upper body (or both) can significantly increase flexibility and prevent exercise-related injury.
+Perhaps most importantly, in temperatures below 59º, the arteries may have a more limited capacity to transport blood, which can lead to unnecessary strain on the heart.1

 Ideally, a short warm-up provides the necessary preparation your body needs to exercise safely.

-Let’s take a look at some specifics about what a warm-up should consist of, and why it’s key to your exercise health practice.
+Let’s look at specifics about what a warm-up should consist of and why it’s key to your exercise health practice.

 The heat you feel in your body when you walk up a steep hill indicates a boost in core body temperature.
 This is a sign that your heart is working to pump blood into your muscles.

-Starting your day, or your exercise session, with some vigorous movement similar to the movements in which you are about to partake, can help to keep you safe.
-(2)
+Starting your day, or your exercise session, with some vigorous movement similar to the movements you are about to partake can help keep you safe.2

-Yes and no. Typically, when we think of stretching exercises, we think of a ‘stretch-and-hold’ (or static stretching) approach.
+Yes and no. Typically, we think of stretching exercises as a ‘stretch-and-hold’ (or static stretching) approach.
 While static stretching is an excellent idea after your workout, the primary goal for a warm-up is to move in ways that resemble the activity in which you are about to participate.

 These are known as dynamic stretches– or dynamic warm-ups.
-Dynamic stretches can be thought of as a less intense, but similar activity to the one you’re preparing for, typically with a smaller range of motion.
+Dynamic stretches can be considered a less intense but similar activity to the one you’re preparing for, typically with a smaller range of motion.

-Since many physical activities require the use of all or most parts of the body in some way, it’s best to utilize warm-ups that include your whole body, as well as some movement of the spine to ensure that all parts of your body are properly prepared.
+Since many physical activities require the use of all or most parts of the body in some way, it’s best to utilize warm-ups that include your whole body and some movement of the spine to ensure that all body parts are properly prepared.

-Carefully chosen dynamic warm-up exercises also offer safe and simple challenges to your balance, which further serve to benefit fall prevention for general health.
-(3)
+Carefully chosen dynamic warm-up exercises also offer safe and simple challenges to your balance, which further benefit fall prevention for general health.3

 By preparing the muscles for activity, switching on your body’s ability to balance, and elevating your heart rate to get the blood flowing, warm-up exercises provide a simple and effective way to make injury prevention a centerpiece of your fitness routine.

-Let’s begin with a couple of exercises to get your body moving and your heart-rate elevated!
+Let’s begin with simple exercises to get your body moving and your heart rate elevated!

-Stand in an upright position with your shoulders back and feet shoulder-width distance apart.
+- Stand upright with your shoulders back and feet shoulder-width distance apart.

-Hold your hands in front of you at about belly-button height and begin to march, eventually bringing each knee all the way up to touch your palm.
+- Hold your hands in front of you at about belly-button height and begin to march, eventually bringing each knee up to touch your palm.

-Make this a brisk, but controlled movement.
-You should feel a slight balance challenge in the standing leg with each step.
+- Make this a brisk but controlled movement.
+With each step, you should feel a slight balance challenge in the standing leg.

 - Repeat this motion 8-10 times in each direction.

-Now, bend your elbows as if you’re trying to put your fingertips on the tops of your shoulders.
+- Now, bend your elbows as if trying to put your fingertips on your shoulders.

 - Do 12-15 repetitions in each direction.

-Let your arms remain loose so that they simply swing across and around your body, then turn to the other side and let your arms follow.
+- Let your arms remain loose so that they swing across and around your body, then turn to the other side and let your arms follow.

-- This is a classic dynamic warm-up that stretches the arms and shoulders while creating a gentle warm-up twist for the spine.
+- This classic dynamic warm-up stretches the arms and shoulders while creating a gentle warm-up twist for the spine.

-Now that we’ve gotten the blood flowing, we’d encourage you to take a brisk walk around the block just to stimulate a little bit more blood flow.
-At this point, your warm-up should start to feel like a small workout in itself.
+Now that we’ve gotten the blood flowing, we’d encourage you to walk around the block briskly to stimulate more blood flow.
+At this point, your warm-up should feel like a small workout.

-Once again, one of our main priorities is getting the heart to work just a little bit harder.
+Once again, one of our main priorities is getting the heart to work a little harder.

 Consider using the “talk test”: walk at a pace where you can still say two sentences without running out of breath.
 For a warm-up, pushing yourself any harder than this is not necessary.